Sebastián

 In February 2016 he was granted a sponsor exemption to play in the Club Colombia Championship in his home town Bogota – and book his place in golfing history.

-His best outing the following year was the 2017 Greenbrier Classic, where he shot a 61 in the opening round and was the overnight leader for all three days, but fell away on- the Sunday to end T3.
+His best outing the following year was the 2017 Greenbrier Classic, where he shot a 61 in the opening round and was the overnight leader for all three days, but fell away on Sunday to finish T3.

-He returned to the Web.com Tour for 2018 and three top-three finishes helped him to 12th place in the money list and regain his PGA Tour card for the following year.
+He returned to the Web.com Tour for 2018 and three top-three finishes helped him to 12th place on the money list and regain his PGA Tour card for the following year.

 Seeds of success at the Sanderson Farms Championship

-Sebastián Muñoz achieved that all-important career milestone of a first PGA Tour win at the 2019 Sanderson Farms Championship at the Country Club of Jackson.
+Sebastián Muñoz captured his first PGA Tour win at the 2019 Sanderson Farms Championship at the Country Club of Jackson.

 “I’m so thrilled to be here and to be the champion,” Muñoz said in his victory speech.